devuri/slim-slider/README.md

+> **Note:** This is the development version and contains features that may be in various stages of development.
+If you want to use this on a live website download here: [Slim Slider](https://wordpress.org/plugins/slim-slider/).

 ## Slim Slider, WordPress Slider Plugin
 The Slim Slider plugin is a simple WordPress slider plugin that allows you to add a slider in posts and pages using a simple Shortcode.